Fit Beginner 4.3 miles, 480′ gain.

 This is a pot luck picnic.
-Please also bring something to eat and drink, and a little extra to share.
-If your item requires it, bring plates and utensils to share and your own cup, plate and utensils.
+Please bring something to eat and drink, and a little extra to share.
+If your item requires it, bring plates and utensils to share.
+Pot Luck guidelines Link

 Answer: Mountain Bike (not Mountain Terrain Bike)

 The name I see on a map is: Chesebro Canyon MTB Trail